EmergeTools/Pow/README.md

 The transition is only performed on removal.

 > **Note:**
-> This transition will use an ease-out animation with a duration of 900ms by default.
+> This transition will use an ease-out animation with a duration of 900ms if the current `Animation` is `.default`.

 ```swift
 static var vanish: AnyTransition